A brief history of webinars

 The first open web conferences appeared in May 1996, thanks to Microsoft, which released NetMeeting.
 This program looked like a built-in plug-in for Internet Explorer 3.0.
 NetMeeting allowed for the exchange of information in real-time.
 However, there was a hurdle here as both programs did not support voice sharing.

-The first-ever webinar app
+The first-ever online seminar app

 PlaceWare was the first webinar application that Xerox PARC released in 1996.